 Local key management

 By default, Genesys Cloud generates and stores the public/private key pair used by the recording encryption process.
-With local key management, your developers write a service that generates the key pairs and stores them on premises.
+When working with local key management, your developers must write a service that generates the key pairs and stores them on premises.
+Genesys Cloud accesses your local key manager every time the private key is required.
 Your organization is responsible for implementing this service and storing keys safely.
-Local key management is useful if you must manage your own keys for compliance reasons.
+Local key management is useful when for compliance reasons you must manage your own keys.

-To use local key management, create a key management service that Genesys Cloud can contact for the public keys that you generate.
-After you implement local key management, the service that you developed handles key management for you, and you no longer use the Genesys Cloud user interface for key management.
+To use local key management, create a key management service.
+Genesys Cloud uses this service to access your public keys.
+After you implement local key management, the service that you developed handles key management for you.

-For example code and more information about how to create your own key management service, see https://github.com/MyPurecloud/local-key-manager
+For more information about how to create your own key management service and an example code, see https://github.com/MyPurecloud/local-key-manager.

 As shown below, you can also test and save your local key management configuration in Admin > Quality > Encryption Keys > Encryption Key Configuration.